 Something old, something new, something borrowed, something blue…and a prenuptial agreement?

 Is this the modern wedding checklist for couples these days?
-Yes, and no. According to family law attorney Patrick Baghdaserians of the Law Offices of Donald P. Schweitzer, a prenuptial agreement (aka a prenup) is not necessarily for everyone.
+Yes, and no. According to family law attorney Patrick Baghdaserians of Schweitzer Law Partners, a prenuptial agreement (aka a prenup) is not necessarily for everyone.
 “If both parties are W2 employees, have no assets acquired previous to the union, and if the parties earn relatively the same amount of money, then just maybe a prenup may not be necessary,” says Baghdaserians.
 “However, I still would advise people to consider a prenuptial because of the unknown…people’s lives change when they get married and with that you may experience a change in career or life plan.”

 Traditionally, prenuptial agreements address potential issues as it relates to support, property and property acquired during the marriage.
 So, for example, high earners who may want to limit spousal support if things were to go sour, then he/she may want to consider a prenup.
 Baghdaserians emphasizes that prenups are agreements that need to be planned in advanced, not only as courtesy to the partner whom you are asking to agree to the terms, but per California law, there’s a minimum 7-day waiting period that cannot be waived (unless both parties are represented by counsel (unless both parties are represented by counsel) .